fostemi/finance/ReadMe.md

 Stock's with over inflated Alpha's are overextended and due for a recorrection.
 A recorrection may be an increase or a decrease to a more median price with respect to the overhead index.

 ### Data And Analysis:
-Follow the endpoints to see different stocks ran in the S&P 500.
+To view the charts and data, download the code in the Strategy_1 directory and follow the endpoints to see different stocks ran in the S&P 500.

 To run everything run the following command:
 ```